-5 Tips For Sitting Correctly at Your Desk Without Back Pain
+6 Tips For Sitting Correctly at Your Desk Without Back Pain

 In some cases, sitting at your desk for too long can be more likely to trigger lower back pain that standing on your feet all day.
-To help, here are five Grovetown Chiropractic-approved tips for sitting at your desk correctly without pain.
+To help, here are six Grovetown Chiropractic-approved tips for sitting at your desk correctly without pain.

 Benefits of Proper Sitting Posture

-With the proper sitting posture you:
+With the proper sitting mechanics you:

-• Help keep your bones and joints properly aligned to avoid muscle pain.
+- Help keep your bones and joints properly aligned to avoid muscle pain.

-• Reduce stress on your spinal ligaments.
+- Reduce stress on your spinal ligaments.

-• Prevent muscle fatigue.
+- Prevent muscle fatigue.

-• Help reduce the likelihood of injuries including strain and sprains while in motion.
+- Help reduce the likelihood of injuries including strain and sprains while in motion.

 Tips on Best Posture For Sitting at a Desk All Day